Hans Christian Andersen's The Little Mermaid (1975 film): Home releases

-The film was originally released on VHS by Starmaker Entertainment in 1989.
-It was sold as a full version of the original film under the title Hans Christian Andersen's The Little Mermaid.
+The film was originally released on VHS and Betamax by Video Gems in 1979, followed by another release by Children's Video Library in 1984; both releases remove the Toei logo at the beginning of the film.
+The film was later re-released on VHS by Starmaker Entertainment in 1989; it was sold as a full version of the original film under the title Hans Christian Andersen's The Little Mermaid.
 The film was released on Region 1 (USA and Canada) DVD by UAV Corporation under the name "The Little Mermaid: Based on Hans Christian Andersen's Classic Tale."
 The cover art differs significantly from that of the original Starmaker release.
 However, multiple reviewers on Amazon.com state that the actual film on the DVD is the Toei film (albeit somewhat censored).
 The reviewers' images also depict scenes from the original 1975 Toei film.
 The film is now licensed by Discotek Media, which released the full, uncut film on Region 1 DVD, making it the first time that the full film has been available in the U.S. since the original VHS release.
 The DVD includes the original Japanese audio with English subtitles and the English dub, and presents the film in its original aspect ratio.

-Internet release

-The Japanese version can be viewed on several media websites, including Yahoo!
-Japan, but IP addresses not based in Japan are blocked from viewing it.
+The film was released on Blu-ray on March 26, 2024.